mouad-TR/zynq-axi-sobel-accelerator/docs/line_buffer.md

 But the incoming stream only ever presents **one** of these 9 values at a time, and by the time row `row+1` arrives, row `row-1`'s pixels are long gone from the wire — unless something stored them.

-Naively, you could buffer the *entire image* and randomly-access it — but that costs far more memory than necessary and defeats the purpose of a streaming architecture (it also can't operate on data as it arrives from a live camera).
+Naively, you could buffer the *entire image* and randomly-access it, but that costs far more memory than necessary and defeats the purpose of a streaming architecture (it also can't operate on data as it arrives from a live camera).
 The insight this design uses: **you only ever need the current row plus the two rows immediately above it.** Everything older than that is irrelevant to any future window.

 ---